hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 A privacy group is a group of nodes identified by a unique privacy group ID by Orion.
 Each private transaction is stored in Orion with the privacy group ID.

-The Besu nodes hold the public world state for the blockchain and a private state for each privacy group.
+The Besu nodes maintain the public world state for the blockchain and a private state for each privacy group.
 The private states contain data that is not shared in the globally replicated world state.

 ## Privacy types

 Besu implements two types of privacy:

-* Enterprise Ethereum Alliance privacy, where private transactions include `privateFor` as the recipient.
+* Enterprise Ethereum Alliance (EEA) privacy, where private transactions include `privateFor` as the recipient.
 * Besu-extended privacy, where private transactions include `privacyGroupId` as the recipient.

 Both privacy types create privacy groups and store private transactions with their privacy group in